Nitchbit/Remote-Machine-Monitor/README.md

 ## Client

-The [client](SystemMonitor/Client) represent the system to be monitored and is composed by three tools:
+The [client](SystemMonitor/Client) represents the system to be monitored and is composed by three tools:
 - [Promtheus Node Exporter](https://github.com/prometheus/node_exporter);
 - [CAdvisor](https://github.com/google/cadvisor);
 - [Prometheus](https://prometheus.io/);

 The first one, Prometheus Node Exporter, allows to expose hardware and OS metrics.
-It is written in Go and in this project is used to monitor the machine in which it is intalled.
+It is written in Go and in this project is used to monitor the machine in which it is installed.

-The second one, cAdvisor, is a docker's image created by Google that provides container users an understanding of the resource usage and performance characteristics of their running containers.
+The second one, cAdvisor, is a docker's image created by Google that provides container users an understanding of the resources usage and performance characteristics of their running containers.

-The last one, Prometheus, scraps information from the previous two and stores them.
-Prometheus is reachable from everywhere thanks to the exposure of the port to the web, in this project used by Grafana(see below).
+The last one, Prometheus, scrapes informations from the previous two and stores them.
+Prometheus is reachable from anywhere thanks to the exposure of the port to the web, in this project it's used by Grafana (see below).

 ## Server